 Owner-occupied real estate dominates the Country Club neighborhood.
 In fact, according to NeighborhoodScout research, the percentage of residential real estate occupied by its owner is higher here than in 98.8% of neighborhoods in America.

 Think about the people you know personally.
 How many of them would purchase box seats to opening night at the symphony?
 How many of them regularly attend gallery openings, or are the first to reserve tickets to opening night at the ballet?
 If they're like most of us, they don't do any of these things.
 But if you're among an exclusive crowd of wealthy and refined patrons of the arts, then you'll feel right at home in the Country Club neighborhood: a neighborhood in which more "urban sophisticates" live than 95.0% of neighborhoods across the U.S. Here, your neighbors are defined as having urbane tastes in literature, music, live theatre and the arts.
 They are wealthy, educated, travel in style, and live a big city lifestyle whether or not they live in or near a big city.
-In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for highly educated executives and active retirees.
+In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for active retirees and highly educated executives.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.